sophia4422/pwa-text-editor/README.md

-# 19 Progressive Web Applications (PWA): Text Editor ok
+# 19 Progressive Web Applications (PWA): Text Editor okbob

 A text editor that runs in the browser that meets PWA criteria